 Over time, the nerve damage will get worse.
 Your Pug might struggle to get up, since the disease causes muscles to atrophy.
 Your dog could even lose bowel and urinary control.
 Dogs with degenerative myelopathy can become paralyzed by the disease.

 There is no cure for degenerative myelopathy.
 But if your Pug gets the disease, you can take a few steps to give them a better quality of life.

 Kinesiology tape can help dogs with degenerative myelopathy.
 A comfortable bed will be a big help, since they’ll be spending a lot of time in it.
 Cleaning and trimming them often will help prevent bedsores.

 Pugs that become partially paralyzed by degenerative myelopathy are possible candidates for wheelchairs.
-Custom dog wheelchairs like the ones we build at K9 Carts can help your dog stay mobile and preserve their quality of life.
+Rear support dog wheelchairs like the ones we build at K9 Carts can help your dog stay mobile and preserve their quality of life.